matijakolaric-com/django-music-publisher/README.rst

    :target: https://matijakolaric.com/articles/2/

 This is a simple **Django app for original music publishers**.
 The app is released under `MIT license <LICENSE>`_ and is basically free.
-At this point, it covers all the data required for batch registrations of musical works.
+At this point, it covers all the data required for batch registrations of musical works, as well as basic data on agreements between the publisher and a writer.

 Introduction
 ===============================================================================